Bike Trail Report

 The wait is over — the Cranmore Bike Park is officially open for the season!

-Join us weekends and holidays from 10am–4pm through mid-June for lift-serviced downhill riding, flow trails, and mountain fun for all ability levels.
+Join us Wednesday–Sunday from 10am–5pm for lift-serviced downhill riding, flow trails, and mountain fun for all ability levels.

 We’re also excited to announce that Loam Pass has added Cranmore Bike Park to its growing network of premier riding destinations across North America.
 Loam Pass holders receive two visits to Cranmore Bike Park, plus a third day at 50% off.

 Planning to ride all season?
-2026 Bike Park Season Passes are on sale now for just $209 — but prices increase June 19.
+Lock in unlimited riding with a 2026 Bike Park Season Pass, available for just $239 for all ages.
 Even better: 2026/27 Happy Trails Season Pass holders, 2025 Cranmore Bike Park Season Pass holders, plus members of New England Mountain Bike Association and Ride NoCo save an additional $25.

-Every bike park ticket also includes a scenic chairlift ride, a must-do while you’re here.
+Every bike park ticket also includes a scenic chairlift ride, a must-do while you're here.
 Take a trip to the summit and stop by the Meister Hut for lunch, snacks, and beverages with mountain views.
-Food will also be available Saturday on the Fairbank Lodge Patio, and grab-and-go items can be found in our new retail space located on the first floor of Fairbank Lodge, Basecamp Essentials.
+Then check out the new Harvey's Patio Bar on the Fairbank Lodge patio.
+Lunch is also available at Skimobile Station location on the second floor of Fairbank Lodge.

 As always, ride smart, respect the trails, and take a moment to review the Mountain Bikers Responsibility Code before heading out.
 We'll see you on the mountain!